How to force websites to save passwords to iCloud Keychain in iOS 7

 If you have specific questions about iOS 7 or OS X Mavericks in general, check out our iOS 7 help and discussion forum or OS X Mavericks help and discussion forum.
 For more on Safari in specific, check out our ultimate guide:

-- How to enable (or disable) iCloud Keychain on iOS 7
+- How to enable (or disable) iCloud Keychain on iPhone and iPad

-- How to generate a password with iCloud Keychain on iOS 7
+- How to generate a password with iCloud Keychain on iPhone and iPad

-- How to access and view your iCloud Keychain passwords on iOS 7
+- How to access and view passwords and credit cards stored in iCloud Keychain

-- How to delete saved passwords from iCloud Keychain in iOS 7
+- How to delete saved passwords from iCloud Keychain for iPhone and iPad

-- How to manually add your credit card to iCloud Keychain for OS X Mavericks
+- How to manually add or remove credit cards with iCloud Keychain for OS X